weckan/osu290/bio.md

 Hobbies: Running (especially trails), canoeing (BWCAW if possible), reading (fiction), home brewing, gardening

+Perfect study environment: rainy day, jazz on the stereo, mug of black tea

 Professional backgound: I graduated in 2012 from Luther College with a degree in biology and political science.
 After a term with AmeriCorps working to help a community realize residential energy efficiency, I moved with my wife to